 Worldly, ruined churches do not focus teaching on explaining and exhorting individuals to accept Jesus as their personal Savior, nor in turning their life over to God.
 These two themes are very common in good churches, but ruined churches have a lot of problems actually teaching or saying either of them.
 Note that many Calvinistic churches today are becoming so bold in their ruin that they directly attack the event of the presentation of the Gospel, and a person receiving Christ as their Savior, saying that this is the heresy of Decisional Regenerationalism, a term they invented to attack people coming to Christ.
 These churches are highly ruined.
 They have totally missed their purpose for existing.

 Worldliness can be seen in the clothes church members wear to worship services.
 While nobody should be condemned if they are unsaved and want to come to church, it is a sign of worldliness when the leaders (players) and key members of a church come to church looking worldly.
 This is wearing clothes as the more baser people of the world would do it.
-Here the women are inmodest, showing parts of their body that should not be exposed.
-This may be seen in short dresses or skirts, or even tight fitting clothes like pants or blouses, clothes that are see through, etc. For men, this would be wearing opened collared shirts that reveal chest hair, or again too tight fitting pants.
-There is not necessarily a dress code in the good church, but the people know that God is displeased with inmodesty will not come to God’s house improperly dressed.
-While a few may not understand or even be saved, when the principle members or a large percentage of the church is ignorant of any kind of dress standard, then the church is ruined.
+Here the women are immodest, showing parts of their body that should not be exposed.
+This may be seen in short dresses or skirts, or even tight fitting clothes like pants or blouses, clothes that are see-through, etc. For men, this would be wearing opened collared shirts that reveal chest hair, or again too tight-fitting pants.
+There is not necessarily a dress code in the good church, but the people know that God is displeased with immodesty will not come to God’s house improperly dressed.
+While a few may not understand or even be saved, when the principal members or a large percentage of the church is ignorant of any kind of dress standard, then the church is ruined.
 Likewise, a church worship service is not a beach party, and the clothes and the environment should be very distinct from causal social events.
-There should be a formality and reverence for God in the services, otherwise the church is no good.
+There should be a formality and reverence for God in the services, otherwise, the church is no good.